RotorHazard/RotorHazard/resources/PCB/README.md

 * Functions as 1–4 node primary board or 1–4 node extension
 * Implements hardware-based node address selection.
 Nodes do not need uniquely addressed and can remain st to address 0 on upload.
 * Implements in-system programming wiring for "OTA" updates without removing Arduinos from board
-* Integrated voltage converter for ISP lines
+* Integrated voltage converter for ISP line
 * Supports standardized 2×5 pin ribbon cable connectors to Pi GPIO and between boards
 * Dedicated connectors for BME280 and INA219 sensors
 * Expansion connectors for other I2C devices
 * Raspberry Pi power isolation jumper
-* Additional VIN connector (common use: case fan)
+* Additional VIN connector (common uses: case fan or diode for reverse voltage protection)
 * Additional ground connectors (common use: case shielding)
 * 6 screw-mount holes, 4 with exposed ground plane